Migrating Amazon OpenSearch Service indexes using remote reindex

 -

 Run the GET request again.
 The output should now indicate that the local index exists.
-You can now query this index to verify that OpenSearch copied all the data from the remote index.
+You can query this index to verify that OpenSearch copied all the data from the remote index.

-If the source domain is hosted inside a VPC and you don't want to use the VPC endpoint connection feature, you must configure a proxy with a publicly accessible endpoint.
+If the remote domain is hosted inside a VPC and you don't want to use the VPC endpoint connection feature, you must configure a proxy with a publicly accessible endpoint.
 In this case, OpenSearch Service requires a public endpoint because it doesn't have the ability to send traffic into your VPC.

-When you run a domain in VPC mode, one or more endpoints are placed in your VPC, but these endpoints are only for traffic coming into the domain within the VPC, and don't permit traffic into the VPC itself.
-The remote reindex command is run from the target domain, so the originating traffic isn't able to use those endpoints to access the source domain.
+The remote reindex command is run from the local domain, so the originating traffic isn't able to use those endpoints to access the remote domain.
 That's why a proxy is required in this use case.
 The proxy domain must have a certificate signed by a public certificate authority (CA).
 Self-signed or private CA-signed certificates are not supported.

 Reindex data between non-OpenSearch Service domains